Knut and Alice Wallenberg Foundation – The largest private funder of research in Sweden

 1.1.
 Excel templates

 Start making your budget using the SLU project calculator.
 When the project calculator is complete (all partners) the budget for research projects with high scientific potential and for scholars must be registered in the KAW project budget (in Swedish), which is the budget to be submitted to KAW.
 In WAF applications it is sufficient with in SLU´s project calculator, the KAW-template should not be submitted to KAW.
-KAW instructions for budget is in that case "Attach instead a specification of what the funding is intended for".
+KAW instructions for budget is in that case "Instead of a budget form, a specification of amount applied for is attached".

 1.2.
 Project start and project end

 Dates for project start and project end are registered in the folder 1.Sammanställning.
 These dates set the headings of the year columns in the other folders.
 Normally, KAW projects have a start date either 1st of January or 1st of July.